Your travel expert

 Private transport, English-speaking specialist guide

-This morning we will take the train to Ollantaytambo and then our private bus to take the southern route through the sandy landscapes of the eastern cordillera, discovering different ecosystems and typical Andean landscapes, between ornithological and archaeological stops.
-It is a long way to the Tres Cruces pass.
-The panorama from this point is breathtaking.
-Here begins the famous Manu road.
-We descend gently through high altitude elfin forest and temperate forest sectors to the Wayqecha lodge located 15 kilometres from the pass.
-Several endemic species are present along this route, we will try to find them.
-We arrive at the Wayqecha lodge, in the heart of the high part of the Manu road in the late afternoon.
-For the more courageous there will be the possibility to go out at night during the next two evenings.
+This morning, we will take the train to Ollantaytambo and then our private bus to take the southern route through the sandy landscapes of the eastern cordillera, discovering different ecosystems and typical Andean landscapes and mixing birding and archaeological stops.
+It is a long way to the Tres Cruces pass, but the panorama from this point is breathtaking.
+This is the start of the famous Manu Road.
+We descend gently through high-altitude elfin forest and temperate forest sectors to the Wayqecha Lodge, located 15 kilometers from the pass.
+Several endemic species are present along this route, and we will try to find them all.
+We arrive in the late afternoon at the Wayqecha Lodge in the heart of the high part of the Manu road.
+For the more adventurous, going out at night during the next two evenings will be possible.

 Private transport, English-speaking specialist guide, entrance to the Wayqecha reserve